dharmendra-developer/dharmendra-developer/README.md

 💻 Passionate about **Full Stack Web Development** and **Python Programming**

-🚀 Building practical web applications using **React, Next.js, Node.js, Express.js, MongoDB, MySQL, and Firebase**
+🚀 Building modern, scalable, and user-friendly web applications using **React, Next.js, Node.js, Express.js, MongoDB, MySQL, and Firebase**

+💻 Passionate about writing clean, maintainable code and continuously learning new technologies

+🤝 Open to collaborating on open-source projects and innovative software solutions

 🐍 Developing backend applications with **Python (Flask)** and **REST APIs**